- Guaranteed for 2 full months

 - Instant Digital Download

-Tamron SP 150-600mm f/5-6.3 Di VC USD was tested in April 2014.
-The version of the lens tested is for the Canon DSLR mounts and it is compatible with both crop and full frame sensor bodies.
+The version of the Tamron SP 150-600mm f/5-6.3 Di VC USD tested in this review was for the Canon DSLR mounts and it is compatible with both crop and full frame sensor bodies.
 The lens is also compatible with Nikon and Sony bodies.

 On a Canon crop factor camera body the lens provides a field of view equivalence of 240-960mm.
 The lens has fast, silent focusing, Vibration Compensation and eBAND (Extended Bandwidth and Angular-Dependency) lens coating in addition to the conventional BBAR (Broad-Band Anti-Reflection) coating.
 These coatings are designed to reduce flare and ghosting, and to increase contrast.
 The lens has a moisture-sealed construction, and has 20 lens elements in 13 groups including three low dispersion (LD) elements and an iris diaphragm with nine rounded aperture blades.